Powerful ElderBerry Syrup for Cold, Flu, Respiratory Infections

-- Stir in raw honey.
+- Stir in raw honey and essential oils.
 An immersion blender can be used to incorporate the honey into the cooled berry mixture.

-- Pour into Amber Glass Bottles using a funnel.
+- Pour into Glass Bottles using a funnel.

 - Label with instructions and date of preparation.

 - Store in the refrigerator up to 4-6 months.

 My Natural Medicine Chest

 Elderberry Syrup needs to be in your natural medicine chest.

 I use a variety of natural remedies to combat the nasties.
 I no longer need to use toxic over-the-counter medication.
 Here’s what is in my natural medicine to raise our wellness line, especially during winter.